 By collecting hearts in single and quintuple increments, Simon can use one of five subweapons that he can find from candles or enemy drops.
 The Dagger is extremely weak, slow, and is more of a hindrance than a help.
 The Axe is thrown in an upward arc, useful for taking out enemies hiding or flying above you.
 The Holy Water is a short-range "firebomb" that can stop enemies in their tracks while doing constant damage.
 The Cross is a boomerang that covers the entire distance of the screen when thrown.
 Lastly, the Stopwatch stops all regular enemies in their tracks at a cost of five hearts.
 All the weapons but the Stopwatch can also be upgraded to a double and triple shot, allowing multiple uses of the weapon at the same time.
 This initial incarnation of Simon also set the standard for unagile Castlevania protagonists.
 He moves at a single slow-but-steady pace, cannot change direction mid-air after a jump, and suddenly wears cement blocks on his feet while on stairs.
 There is a slight delay during jumps between the button press and the on-screen action.
 The delay forces the player to be very deliberate while jumping, because it requires a particular timing.
 This sort of movement changed in Super Castlevania IV, where you could alter the direction of your jump to the left or right while in the air.
 You'll never be lacking for something to whip, as enemies will continually respawn as long as the you stay on the same screen.

 Ports, Re-Releases, and Recreations

-Castlevania, along with having many ports and re-releases, also had many game recreations spanning a variety of game consoles.
-While they share the same story (as well as some content), they are considered completely different games due to including a variety of new gameplay elements and content.
+Castlevania, along with having many ports and re-releases, has also had many recreations spanning a variety of game consoles.
+While they share the same story (as well as some content), they are considered completely different games due to their inclusion of a variety of new gameplay elements and content.